86 energy tariffs set to end in December

-Over the past year, we’ve seen people tending to leave the Big Six in large numbers.
-However, in May 2018, a whopping 50.43% of you switched from one of the Big Six providers and found greater savings elsewhere – that figure is far higher than any of the previous months.
+Over the past year, we’ve seen people leaving the Big Six in large numbers.
+However, November continues the trend from October, with more of you switching to one of the Big Six suppliers (around 21%) rather than left.

-Great deals can be found everywhere, so it’s always a good idea to compare deals to find one that meets your needs.
+Great deals can be found right across the energy market, so it’s always a good idea to compare all types of supplier to find one that meets your needs.